Whatsapp

 Q1: Isn't 16 too young?
 Will my child cope mentally?

-Nova runs an admissions interview that prioritises learning attitude and basic logical thinking — not absolute age.
+Nova doesn't run an admissions interview or assessment — entry is simply age 16+, confirmed through a consultation that checks fit and motivation, not a test of maturity.
 About a third of campus students are 16–17, and they form a peer community.

 Q2: Will my child regret not finishing SPM?